The Wonder of Knowing God

 Robert D. Pace

 It is said that St. Augustine, of the Fifth Century, longed to see three things: Rome in its glory, Christ in the flesh, and Paul in his preaching.
 Perhaps you, too, have a list of aspirations.
 Since I was born in France, I’ve always wanted to return and visit the Eiffel Tower.
 In 2006, I was on my way to Nigeria but was delayed at the Charles De Gaul Airport in Paris.
-That gave me the opportunity to visit the Eiffel Tower for a scant few minutes!
-It is remarkable, that of the many countries I’ve visited, I have never been to Israel.
-So, rather than seeing Rome in its glory, like St. Augustine desired, I would choose a present-day trip to the Holy Land.
+That gave me time to visit the Eiffel Tower for a scant few minutes!
+Additionally, it’s remarkable that of the many countries I’ve visited, I’ve never been to the Holy Land!
+So rather than seeing Rome in its glory, as St. Augustine desired, I’d choose a present-day trip to the land where Jesus walked!

 The Aspiration to Know God

 In our text, Paul said he counted everything as “loss compared to the surpassing greatness of knowing Christ Jesus.”
-When you study Paul’s life, you understand the sincerity of this desire because his entire life was consumed with pleasing Christ.
-In the first two chapters of Philippians Paul expressed seven wishes that focused on Christ: He desired to “know” Christ, “win” Christ, “magnify” Christ, be “conformed” to Christ,” be “found in” Christ, “rejoice in the day of Christ,” and “live forever” with Christ.
-Paul passionately pursued Jesus Christ!
+When you study Paul’s life, you understand the sincerity of this desire because he was entirely consumed with living for Christ.
+In the first two chapters of Philippians Paul expressed seven wishes that focused on Christ: he desired to “know” Christ, “win” Christ, “magnify” Christ, be “conformed” to Christ, be “found in” Christ, “rejoice in the day of Christ,” and “live forever” with Christ.
+Paul passionately pursued his Savior!

 (Definition) What exactly did Paul mean in Philippians 3:10 when he expressed his desire to “know” Christ?
-When Paul wrote that Greek word “know,” he knew precisely what it meant.
-It meant to know Christ “in a great variety of applications and with many implications; to know by experience; to find out and discern; to know Him in a multifaceted manner.”
-He wanted to Jesus as fully as possible.
+When Paul wrote that Greek word know, he knew precisely what it meant.
+Etymology translates it this way: “to know Christ in a great variety of applications and with many implications; to know by experience; to find out and discern; to know him in a multifaceted manner.” he wanted to Jesus as fully as possible.